 - Negotiate – Always ask to see if you can get a better price.
 Never hurts to ask.

-- So H.O.T. – Let’s just say you’re going to want to take multiple showers every day.
+- It’s hot – Let’s just say you’re going to want to take multiple showers every day.
 Pro tip is to wash your clothes and let them dry in the sun in the afternoon.
 With the intensity of the sun here, they’ll be dry in a matter of hours.

 I want to make this post as collaborative as possible.
 There are a lot of you that have gone to the Amazon and have great insight on how it was for you.
 Drop a line below and tell us what your experience was like and what nuggets of wisdom you’d like to leave for future travellers.